-Education Commission of the States has researched Statewide Longitudinal Data Systems (SLDS) policies in all states to provide this comprehensive resource.
-To complement our research, we attempted to reach out to all 50 states and Washington D.C. to gather and verify information.
-Click on the questions below for 50-state comparisons showing how all states approach specific SLDS policies.
-Or, choose to view a specific state’s approach by going to the individual state profiles page.
+Education Commission of the States has researched Statewide Longitudinal Data Systems (SLDS) policies and resources in all states and the District of Columbia to provide this comprehensive resource.
+Click on the questions below for 50-State Comparisons that show how all states approach specific SLDS policies.
+View a specific state’s approach by selecting the state profiles page.

 - How was the SLDS established?

 - Did the state receive a federal SLDS grant?

 - In which years did the state receive a grant, and how much funding did the state receive?

 - Does the state specify how the SLDS is governed?

 - Who makes up the membership of the SLDS governing board/committee?

 - Are individuals, organizations or agencies from sectors outside of education and workforce included in SLDS governance?